 First Choice Health Savings

-Make Horizon Financial Bank your first choice for a Health Savings Account (HSA).
-The first step to opening an HSA is to make sure you are eligible to participate in this program.
+The first step to opening a Health Savings Account is to make sure you are eligible to participate in this program.

 What is an HSA?